jvican/jvican.github.io/posts/integrate-bloop-with-bazel-and-pants.md

 #### Cons

-1. Not as straight-forward to implement as the first shallow integration.
+1. Not as straight-forward to implement as the first shallow integration, but still doable and abstracted away from compiler internals.
 1. Requires writing all configurations to a `.bloop/` in the workspace.

 ### Manual binary dependency